 Other withdrawal effects commonly reported include:

-Quitting a course of treatment involving chlorpromazine should be discussed with your physician to look at other possible alternatives, but in any case, should never be abrupt.
-A gradual taper would be the safer and milder approach if the decision were made to stop the long-term use of antipsychotic medications, including chlorpromazine.
+Quitting chlorpromazine should be discussed with your physician to look at other possible alternatives, but in any case, stopping chlorpromazine never be abrupt.
+A gradual taper would be the safer and milder approach if the decision were made to stop the long-term use of antipsychotic medications.